 Milk thistle (Silybum marianum). is popular in liver cleanse supplements but proof for it growing hair can't be found.

 Flax Seed Oil

-Flax seed is a source of omega 3 fatty acids called alpha-linolenic acid (ALA).
-ALA likely has many benefits in the body but its not known if
+Flax seed is a source of omega-3 fatty acids called alpha-linolenic acid (ALA).
+ALA likely has many benefits for the body but it's not known if

 Many supplements these days contain black pepper.
 The reason is black pepper increases the absorption of supplements.
 It plays no role in hair growth but it helps you absorb the other ingredients better.